ex0-tekk/Diabolist-VR/Readme.md

 #
 [9]
 # SkyrimVR and SkyrimPrefs ini
-#### If your game feels ‘Off’ or ‘Not Quite Right’ after installing and playing, or if you just want to reset your current Diabolist VR .ini [skyrimprefs.ini & skyrimvr.ini](https://drive.google.com/drive/folders/1HZ2Tgr3YjiP1zxBMwpN3OusSq4kTHT5n?usp=sharing) ⬅️️ click this link to get both current files and then overwrite them inside your ‘DVR\profiles\Diabolist VR’ folder, also make sure to replace these Skyrim.ini file inside your root Skyrim VR folder.
+#### If you want to reset your Diabolist VR .ini files back to install defaults: [skyrimprefs.ini & skyrimvr.ini](https://drive.google.com/drive/folders/1HZ2Tgr3YjiP1zxBMwpN3OusSq4kTHT5n?usp=sharing) ⬅️️ click this link to get both current files and then overwrite them inside your ‘DVR\profiles\Diabolist VR’ folder, also make sure to grab the Skyrim.ini file and place it inside your root SkyrimVR folder.
 #
 [10]
 # DO NOT SORT DVR WITH LOOT